Towards Verifiable and Self-Correcting AI Physicists for Quantum Many-Body Simulations: Computational methods and numerical packages

+In the QMP-Bench dataset and the PhysVEC framework, we incorporate four major computational paradigms.
+For each domain, the agents are equipped with specific and widely adopted numerical packages/softwares to construct and execute simulations:

-Tensor network methods represent quantum states as networks of low-rank tensors, providing a compact description of the entanglement structure in many-body systems.
+\begin{itemize} \item \textbf{Tensor network:} Tensor network methods represent quantum states as networks of low-rank tensors, providing a compact description of the entanglement structure in many-body systems.
 In this work, our agents are equipped with the ITensors package \cite{ITensors} in Julia to implement tensor-network-based computations.